cosimomeli/seotools/README.md

  - **defaults** - Are the properties that will always be displayed and when no other value is set instead. **You can add additional tags** that are not included in the original configuration file.
 - twitter
  - **defaults** - Are the properties that will always be displayed and when no other value is set instead. **You can add additional tags** that are not included in the original configuration file.
+ - facebook
+  - **defaults** - Are the properties that will always be displayed and when no other value is set instead. **You can add additional tags** that are not included in the original configuration file.

 ## 5 - Usage